Articles on: iPhone and iPad

 If you cancelled, tap the second Skip button.

-If your household has mostly Apple devices, we suggest using Apple's Ask to Buy feature—this can help you prevent certain apps (such as VPNs) from being used as a protection workaround.
+If your household has mostly Apple devices, we suggest using Apple's Ask to Buy feature instead—this can approve individual apps remotely using a parent's Apple device.
 Find out more by clicking this link.

 Protection complete